DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 ### Lambda

 - CPU is allocated linearly in proportion to the amount of memory configured - You cannot control CPU allocation directly.

+### AWS Glue

+- Glue automatically generates Scala or Python code for your ETL jobs.
+NOT JAVA!!!
+- Scheduled crawling period can be as short as **5 mins**.

+### AWS Rekognition

+- Use case is detect a known face in a video stream.
+- It uses Kinesis Video Streams to receive and process a video stream. **NOT S3**